mredar/code4lib-2014-PhantomJS-Selenium/README.md

     * Also export test case as Ruby -> unit::test

-    * Run code, see fail due to lack of virtualenv
+    * Make a virtualenv (and talk about why and about pip freeze)

-    * make venv, pip install local selenium
+    * pip install local selenium

     * Review code.

         * Run test - it should work!
-[need command here] python selenium-webdriver-test.py (something like that)
+`python python-test.py`

          * but didn't test (*assert*) anything
          * add this before click - should fail `self.assertTrue(driver.find_element_by_css_selector("small.error").is_displayed())`

     * Show the test failing first

-    * Fix failure
+    * Fix failure -- assertFalse before click, assertTrue after.

-    * [research how you’d get the second element, in case somebody asks -- some kind of css selector?]
+    * How would you get the second element?
+Use find_elements_by_css_selector (see the plural "elements"?) and then use the returned array.

 * 5 min - Martin - Take that test, show in Ruby.
 Make a change, demonstrate running in PhantomJS.